Turn Legacy File FeedsInto AI-Ready Inputs

 Object storage was not built for high-velocity inference pipelines.
 These capabilities close the gap between legacy data sources and modern AI systems.

-Millisecond Webhook Delivery
+Fast Webhook Delivery

 FTP / SFTP / FTPS → S3